 - Where do I receive my Finishers Medal?

-Riders who complete the Race or the Ride will receive a Finisher’s Medal once they have crossed the Finish Line.
+Riders who complete the course will receive a Finisher’s Medal once they have crossed the Finish Line.

 - Will there be prizes for L’Étape Australia

-Individual participants in the Race will be competing for the coveted official Tour de France Jerseys:
+Individual participants will be competing for the coveted official Tour de France Jerseys:

-- THE YELLOW JERSEY will be presented to the overall male and female winner of the flagship Race.
+- THE YELLOW JERSEY will be presented to the overall male and female winners of the Race.

-- THE POLKA-DOT JERSEY will be presented to the male and female Race winners of the King of the Mountain, timed across both the Col de Beloka and Col de Kosciuszko climbs.
+- THE POLKA-DOT JERSEY will be presented to the male and female Race winners of the King of the Mountain, timed across all three climbs in all age groups.

 - THE WHITE JERSEY will be presented to the fastest overall male and female in the Race aged 25 years or less on the day of the event.

-Team and Group riders will not be able to win the jerseys as team and group riders get assistance from their team members.
+Team riders will not be able to win the jerseys as team riders get assistance from their team members.

-Prizes will also be awarded for the following participants in the Race and the Ride:
+Prizes will also be awarded for the following participants:

 - Will there be official photos taken during the event?

-A team of eight professional photographers from Sportograf will be covering the event.
-One to two days after the event approximately 15 images of each rider will appear on the sportograf.com site, filed under your bib number and available for purchase.
+A team of professional photographers from Sportograf will be covering the event.
+One to two days after the event a minimum of 20 images of each rider will appear on the sportograf.com site, filed under your bib number and available for purchase.

-Sportograf are specialist cycling race photographers who cover major events worldwide, including L’Étape du Tour.
+Sportograf are specialist cycling race photographers who cover major events worldwide, including L’Étape du Tour de France.